 To minimize fees, look for a free small business checking account.
-For instance, come business checking accounts offer unlimited transactions, free bill pay, and no ATM fees worldwide.
+For instance, come business checking accounts offer unlimited transactions, free bill pay and no ATM fees worldwide.

-Remember: Money you save from not having to pay bank fees is money you can invest back into your business.
+Remember that the money you save from not having to pay bank fees is money you can invest back into your business.

 You know those pesky self-employed taxes that you owe to Uncle Sam each quarter?
 We all know what a pain in the rear it is to have to sock away a portion from each paycheck.